BladeWDR/ssb-tech-blog/content/posts/media-server-thoughts/index.md

 This is a rabbit hole beyond imagining - once you start, I dare you to stop until *everything* with regards to your media collection is automated.

 I will not go into more detail here, because it will make this post a *mile* long if I do.
-Maybe I'll make another post at some point going into detail about how I, in particular, have my media stack configured. **(Let me know in the comments if you're interested!
-Hint hint!)**
+Maybe I'll make another post at some point going into detail about how I, in particular, have my media stack configured.

 In no particular order: